PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 12:21:35
+Last updated: 2024-04-02 12:23:38
-Random Quote: A prudent question is one half of wisdom. - Francis Bacon
+Random Quote: If you wish to be a writer, write. - Epictetus